andrewheiss/why-donors-donate/survey/experiment.md

     - Yes
     - No

-*Q5.2*: Here is a 7-point scale on which the political views that people might hold are arranged from extremely liberal (0) to extremely conservative (7).
+*Q5.2*: Here is a 7-point scale on which the political views that people might hold are arranged from extremely liberal (left) to extremely conservative (right).
 Where would you place yourself on this scale?

-:   Numeric slider
+:   Single answer

     |                    |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |
     | ------------------ | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
     | Political ideology |  •  |  •  |  •  |  •  |  •  |  •  |  •  |  •  |

-*Q5.3*: Here is a list of differenty types of voluntary organizations.
+*Q5.3*: Here is a list of different types of voluntary organizations.
 For each organization, indicate whether you are an active member, an inactive member, or not a member of that type of organization:

 :   Matrix table